ExecutiveOrder6102/ruby-rails-docker-compose-template/README.md

   ***Certainly not a massive pain in the backside to get it work, I'm not annoyed whilst writing this.
 Not at all***
 - Most importantly, cringe command output emojiis.

+This repo was written on MacOS, there *shouldn't* be any differences running this on Linux.
+But just bear that in mind

 ## Key areas in the repo
 The following are to note within the repo:
 - makefile